unkokaeru/digital-garden/content/Academia/数学の独学/Proof/Proof Question-Based Revision.md

 \therefore\sim \text{is an equivalence relation. }\square
 $$

 Plot relations, where the axes take the values of every possible input and output (respectively), and a dot is plotted where two elements relate.
-Include the empty set $\emptyset$ either as the origin or as the first element of both axes.
+Include the empty set $\emptyset$ either as the origin or as the first element of both axes. **Unless it specifies a co-ordinate plane, then plot it like a graph.**

 Find all elements that are equivalent under the relation - give the same output - and list these as a set.